 …. and the so called ‘summit’.
 No sign, just a view over the valley and vineyards.

 What else is there to do and see around the climb?

 With the climb being just 20km from my house I normally use the Col de la Rouquette not as a destination for me but more of a great way of starting a ride and exploring other places.
-I have a holiday rental house for cyclists in my village of Saint André de Sangonis (www.hiddenhouse34.com) and everytime I send clients out to the Rouquette I normally tell them to stop in to Villeneuvette on the way.
+I have a house in the village of Saint André de Sangonis and everytime I send people out to the Rouquette I normally tell them to stop in to Villeneuvette on the way.
 It’s a very small ancient village that was once where all the porcelain products for the royal family were made and it’s a nice, picturesque start to the ride.